Medically reviewed by Drugs.com. Last updated on Nov 1, 2022.

 Renal toxicity: Rise in BUN has been reported and is apparently dose related (see WARNINGS).

 Immune: Hypersensitivity reactions including urticaria, angioneurotic edema, anaphylaxis, anaphylactoid purpura, serum sickness, pericarditis, exacerbation of systemic lupus erythematosus, drug reaction with eosinophilia and systemic symptoms (DRESS), and Jarisch-Herxheimer reaction has been reported in the setting of spirochete infections treated with doxycycline.

 Blood: Hemolytic anemia, thrombocytopenia, neutropenia, and eosinophilia have been reported.

 In case of overdosage, discontinue medication, treat symptomatically and institute supportive measures.
-Dialysis does not alter serum half-life and thus would not be of benefit in treating cases of overdose.
+Dialysis does not alter serum half-life and thus would not be of benefit in treating cases of overdosage.

 Doxycycline Hyclate Tablets Dosage and Administration